builtbybel/Winpilot/README.md

 # Let's customize your Windows 11 experience with - Bloatynosy and BloatynosyAI -

-_Universal Debloater and PC Manager for the most up-to-date version of the Redmond OS (Windows 11) and Windows 10 with BloatnosyAI_
+_Universal Debloater and PC Manager for the most up-to-date version of the Redmond OS (Windows 11) and Windows 10

 ## Download
 ### GitHub (Recommended)